Lukas Nelson & Promise of the Real: Mainstream success and A Star Is Born film (2017–2019)

 Their 2016 performance with Neil Young at the Desert Trip turned out to be a significant appearance for the band.
 Actor Bradley Cooper, who was working on development of the major film A Star Is Born, happened to be in the audience and Nelson's stage presence impressed Cooper as an ideal model for the leading role of the film.
 He soon contacted Nelson to explore the possibility.
 The concept appealed to Nelson and initially, he was hired to be a consultant.
 He coached Cooper in 'how to keep things looking right and authentic — how to hold (the guitar), how to stand, all of that.'
 Nelson's role in the project grew to include writing and producing the music.
-Nelson co-wrote, with Cooper and Lady Gaga, the following eight tracks on the soundtrack: "Black Eyes", "Too Far Gone", "Alibi", "Look What I Found", "Is That Alright", "Music to My Eyes", "The Cure", and "I Don't Know What Love Is".
+Nelson co-wrote, with Cooper and Lady Gaga, the following seven tracks on the soundtrack: "Black Eyes", "Too Far Gone", "Alibi", "Look What I Found", "Is That Alright?", "Music to My Eyes", and "I Don't Know What Love Is".
 Ultimately, the band was brought into the project and Nelson and Promise of the Real appeared in the film as the band backing the lead character, Jackson Maine.
 Nelson won a BAFTA Award for Best Original Music and Grammy Award for Best Compilation Soundtrack for Visual Media for his contributions to the film.
 The film was released in October 2018.
 Release of the movie and soundtrack marked a turning point in their career.
 The exposure sparked an immediate increase in attendance at their performances, and a wider variety of concertgoers in the audience.
+Nelson also co-wrote Gaga's standalone release, "The Cure".

 Turn Off the News (Build a Garden) marked the band's fifth studio album release and second studio album release for Fantasy Records.
 The album was released on June 14, 2019, peaking at No. 19 on Billboards US Top Country Albums chart and 31 on Billboards Top Rock Albums chart.

 On March 27, 2020, the band released Naked Garden, a 15-track collection that is a companion piece to 2019's Turn Off the News (Build a Garden).
 Naked Garden includes previously unreleased versions and alternate takes of songs that were recorded during the Turn Off the News (Build a Garden) sessions at Shangri-La and Village Studios.